KinoGlazPrusia/plain/README.md

 ```javascript
 import { PlainComponent } from 'https://cdn.jsdelivr.net/gh/KinoGlazPrusia/plain@main/src/index.js'
 ```
+*Some issues have been reported with the CDN version such as some components not being rendered correctly.
+If you're having problems with it, you can try using the relative path instead.*

 #### 2. Initialize the component providing a name and specify the path to its stylesheet :
 ```javascript